jachris/cook/docs/_posts/2017-10-08-introduction-to-cook.md

   and provoke a culture where everyone just copies build-scripts from other projects, makes little changes to address the differences between the projects until it somehow works---for that one developer at least.
 Others probably won't have fun using that hotchpotch.
-Oh, and let's just not talk about CMake's monstrosity of a language.
+This is sometimes caused by poor API design and in CMake's case, the language probably makes it even worse.

   Additionally, most codebases are so complex that truly understanding the system is impossible: While you don't